kianzohoury/VAE/README.md

 </p>
 <p align="center">
     <i> Figure 1 (a, b). (a) Sample of 100 MNIST digits and (b) 10k MNIST images
-    projected onto 2D space, using t-SNE algorithm for dimensionality reduction. </i>
+    projected onto 2D space, using the t-SNE algorithm for dimensionality reduction. </i>
 </p>

-Note that if it's possible to cluster digits in 2D space, then it points to the fact these features can be captured in a much lower dimensional space.
+Note that if it's possible to cluster digits in 2D, then it points to the fact that certain features may be captured in a space with much lower dimensionality, compared to that of the original images.
 In the following section, we will examine the autoencoder, which serves as a stepping stone for understanding the VAE, a significantly more powerful generative model.

 ### What is an Autoencoder?
 An autoencoder is a neural network typically used in unsupervised learning tasks,